broonie89/loadify-1/README.md

 ***

 ### Resizable Panes
 Playlist or track names are too long to be fully displayed?
-That isn't a problem anymore if you know that you can easily use the slider to rule the sizes of both panes.
+That isn't a problem anymore since you can easily use the slider to adjust the sizes of both panes.

 As you have might already found out, just grab the green bar with the dots on it and drag it to the left or right, depending on which panel you expect to be larger.